 If you want to further your education or need additional credits to meet the eligibility requirements for the CPA exam, you can take advantage of our tuition reimbursement program.
 You choose the courses that meet your professional development interests and OLA will help pay the tuition.
 Or, if you’re interested in pursuing the CPA, CFE, or another professional certification, we'll help pay for a review course.

 Typically, OLA employees work a 40-hour week and have the option to work flexible hours each day.
-Employees working flextime can begin their 8-hour workday between 7:00 a.m. and 9:30 a.m. and end their workday between 3:30 p.m. and 6:00 p.m.
-Employees also have the option to work a compressed work schedule enabling them to take a day off every other week or they can telework one day a week.
+Employees can work their 8-hour workday anytime between the hours of 7:00 a.m. and 6:00 p.m.
+Employees also have the option to telework up to three days per week and they can work a compressed schedule enabling them to take a day off every other week.

 Employees are offered a choice of comprehensive health insurance, life insurance, and disability insurance coverage through various benefit programs offered by the State of Maryland.
 These benefits are available to employees and their eligible dependents.
 Among the numerous health insurance options are dental coverage, vision care, and a prescription drug program.